Dev2139/SocialMedia-Blocker-Extension/README.md

 ---

-Made with ❤️ to enhance your YouTube experience!
+Made with ❤️ to enhance your Chrome experience!